nikkilr88/egghead-asciicasts/build-your-first-production-quality-react-app/lessons/react-pass-data-to-event-handlers-with-partial-function-application.md

 </li>
 ```

-Now in the browser, I'm going to open up the `React` developer tools.
+Now in the browser, I'm going to open up the **React Developer Tools**.
 I'm going to expand out `todos` in `State`.
 I'm going to look at the first item.
 We'll see here that we have our `id: 1`, `isComplete: true`, our `name: 'Learn JSX'` That `isComplete` matches what the checkbox is doing.

 ![First Todo](../images/react-pass-data-to-event-handlers-with-partial-function-application-todos-first.png)